How to Improve Your HRV: 10 Science-Backed Methods

 This is separate from "fix your sleep" because it's about regularity, not quality.

 Going to bed and waking up at the same time (±30 minutes) every day, including weekends, allows your nervous system to settle into a stable pattern.
-Studies on shift workers show that irregular schedules reduce HRV by 15–25% compared to workers with consistent hours.

 This is one of those changes that costs nothing and compounds over weeks.
 Your 30-day HRV trend will reflect the improvement.